Policy: Debt Management

-To inform staff of the policy of minimising outstanding debts owed to the University.
+To inform staff of the policy of minimising debts owed to the University.

-- Recovery action of salary overpayments shall be conducted in accordance with the Staff Overpayments Procedure.
+- Recovery action of salary overpayments is conducted in accordance with the Staff Overpayments procedure.

-- Only delegated officers may approve the non-recovery of a debt and then only under the following conditions:
+- Only authorised delegates approve the non-recovery of a debt and under the following conditions:

-- the non-recovery has been authorised by an Act; or
+- the non-recovery has been authorised by legislation; or

 - the delegate is satisfied that the debt is not legally recoverable; or

 - the delegate considers that it is not economical to pursue recovery of the debt.

 - The costs of non-recovery of a debt are borne by the business area that raised the debt.

 |Printable version (PDF)|

 |Title||Debt management (receivables)|

 |Purpose||To inform staff of the policy of minimising outstanding debts owed to the University|

 |Topic/ SubTopic||Finance - Debtors|